SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 |       * Single Role Attribute: ON
 |       * Full Group Path: OFF
 |
-| Download the XML configuration file from Keycloak.
+| 1.
+In Realm Settings > General > Endpoints, click on "SAML 2.0 Identify Provider Metadata" to obtain the XML configuration file from Keycloak.

 [[collapse]]
 | ## In SonarQube, Configure SAML authentication